-- i) in 55% of our sample the winner is the incumbent supplier, i.e. the firm that has been providing the canteen's service in the period immediately before the recorded auction takes place; - ii) the winning discount is lower (i.e. the price paid by the public buyer is higher) when the winner is the incumbent supplier, and the buyer is an elected body; - iii) the value of the awarded contract increases the relevance of quality in the scoring function, i.e. the quality weight in the score is higher when the contract value is larger.
+i) in 55% of our sample the winner is the incumbent supplier, i.e. the firm that has been providing the canteen's service in the period immediately before the recorded auction takes place;

+ii) the competition is lower and the price paid by the public buyer is higher when the winner is the incumbent supplier, and the buyer is an elected body;

+iii) the weight of quality in the SRA increases with the awarded contract's value and if the buyer is an elected body.

-We then sketch a simple model to guide the interpretation of this empirical evidence, i.e. to highlight how a public buyer can favour an incumbent bidder in an SRA with multidimensional quality.
+We then sketch a simple model to guide the interpretation of this empirical evidence, i.e. to highlight how a public buyer can favour an incumbent bidder in an SRAwith multidimensional quality.
 Proposition 1 shows that in presence of favouritism towards the incumbent - but with the quality of the service remaining an important component in the public buyer's utility function - the public buyer will pay a higher price than in the absence of favouritism.
 Indeed, to increase the probability that the incumbent will win the SRA, the public buyer will design the SRA with a higher weight for the quality component the incumbent is endorsed with, and in so doing will give the incumbent market power and prompt her to offer a lower winning rebate (i.e. to offer the service for a higher price).

 Finally, we return to our dataset and empirically test our model's predictions.
-In particular, exploiting the public buyers' heterogeneity and their choices on firms' entry in the auction and on weights in the SRA, we provide an empirical analysis to test for a public buyer's favouritism in an SRA toward the incumbent.
+In particular, exploiting the public buyers' heterogeneity and their choices on firms' entry in the auction and on weights in the SRA, we provide an empirical analysis to test for a public buyer's favouritism in an SRA toward the incumbent supplier.
 Defining a prior-competitive subsample, we develop and run an econometric test for competitiveness; we then construct, from the result of this test, a posterior variable that highlights the presence of favouritism.

-We find that the weight of the quality dimension in the SRA has a very strong impact on the winning rebate; the higher this weight, the less competition on the price side.
+In the prior-competitive subsample, we find that the weight of the quality dimension in the SRA has a very strong impact on the winning rebate; the higher this weight, the less competition on the price side, and the higher the resulting winning price.
 The weight of quality also increases heterogeneity across bids, i.e. it increases the difference between the minimum and maximum rebate over the reserve price in each auction.
+Both these effects are not recorded in the auctions outside the priorcompetitive subsample.

-While the number of observations that fail to be predicted by our model depends on the width of the confidence intervals and the type of standard errors used, we always find that auctions where the incumbent supplier has been awarded the contract are significantly more likely to lack competition.
+While the number of observations in the whole dataset that fail to be predicted by our model depends on the width of the confidence intervals and the type of standard errors used, we always find that auctions where the incumbent supplier has been awarded the contract are significantly more likely to lack competition.
 Similarly, those auctions are more likely to have been managed by an elected buyer.
 All these results are confirmed by different robustness checks.